bramus/js-pagination-sequence/README.md

 // ~> [1, 2, '…', 65, 66, 67, 68, 69, '…', 73, 74]
 ```

-The generated array is not rendered in any way but, instead, must be fed into your own Pagination Component for rendering.
+Note that this is a Framework Agnostic library: the generated array is not rendered in any way but, instead, must be fed into your own Pagination Component for rendering.

 💡 Looking for some Pagination Component inspiration?
-See [Integration Examples](#integration-examples) below to see how to use this with your Favorite JavaScript Framework Du Jour™.
+See [Integration Examples](#integration-examples) below to see how to use this with the JavaScript Framework Du Jour™.

 ## API